myrrlyn/oeuvre/mortal.md

 ____

-# STRENGTH IS MEANINGLESS ALONE
+> STRENGTH IS MEANINGLESS ALONE
+{:.malacath .sz-1}

 Ghalurok stepped into the blow, stiffening his rib-muscles as the punch landed.
 Ghalurok’s head slammed into his chest, sending him staggering back.
 Ghalurok stayed bent down, and charged him; shoulder met chest with a meaty slap and they both tumbled to the rocks.

-# HONOR DOES NOT FEED THE CLAN
+> HONOR DOES NOT FEED THE CLAN
+{:.malacath .sz-1}

 He and Ghalurok were hunting; their target was not only the deer grazing upwind of them, but the Nord hunter who had yet to spot them.
 Ghalurok nodded at him,